itchyny/lightline.vim/README.md

 ## Spirit of this plugin
 + Minimalism.
 The core script is very small.
 + Configurability.
-You can create your own component and easily add to the statusline.
+You can create your own component and easily add to the statusline/tabline.
 + Orthogonality.
 Any plugin should not change the settings of another plugin.
 Such plugin-crossing settings should be written by users in `.vimrc`.

 ## Author